xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 belief in anything else.[30]
 On the contrary, we cling tenaciously, not merely to believing, but to believing just what we do believe.

+- **Xie:** When Peirce try to understand what is belief, he studies its observed effects on us:

+  > Our beliefs guide our desires and shape our actions.

+  and its indication about us:

+  > The feeling of believing is a more or less sure indication of
+  > there being established in our nature some habit which will
+  > determine our actions.

+  And he compares belief with doubt, by studying how doubt effect us:

+  > Doubt is an uneasy and dissatisfied state from which we struggle
+  > to free ourselves and pass into the state of belief.

 Thus, both doubt and belief have positive effects upon us, though very different ones.
 Belief does not make us act at once, but puts us into such a condition that we shall behave in a certain way, when the